Vanilla Bean Simple Syrup

 Why I Use Vanilla Bean Paste Instead of Extract:

-If you want the best vanilla flavor, vanilla beans are KEY!
-Vanilla bean paste (or the seeds scraped from a vanilla bean pod) will result in a vastly different flavor outcome than if you were to use vanilla extract.
-Vanilla beans give this syrup a richer, warmer, deeper vanilla flavor that can’t be matched by extract.
-The sweetened syrup is more concentrated and robust, with a delicious vanilla profile.
+Vanilla bean past give this syrup a richer, warmer, deeper vanilla flavor that can’t be matched by extract, and is cheaper than buying vanilla bean pods.
 It’s very visually appealing too, with specks of vanilla bean seeds scattered throughout.

 jar of vanilla bean paste with gold spoon